QUARTERLY REPORT FOR MONTH OCTOBER, NOVEMBER AND DECEMBER 2014.

-Platform for Labour action with support from GlobalGiving is currently supporting 26 girls with school lunch, scholastic materials and psychosocial support in all aspects of their lives.
-The girls go to government owned primary schools including; Lira primary school, Lira Modern primary school, Lira police primary school, Elia Olet primary school, Starch Factory primary school, Lango Quran primary school, King James primary school, Railways primary school, Adyel primary school, Canon Lawrence primary school, Lira Parents’ primary school and Sir Samuel Joe nursery and primary school.
+Platform for Labour action with support from Global Giving is currently supporting 26 girls with school lunch, scholastic materials and physiological support in all aspects of their lives.
+The girls go to government owned primary schools; Lira primary school, Lira Modern primary school, Lira police primary school, Elia Olet primary school, Starch Factory primary school, Lango Quran primary school, King James primary school, Railways primary school, Adyel primary school, Canon Lawrence primary school, Lira Parents’ primary school and Sir Samuel Joe nursery and primary school.

-“Educate 200 War and HIV/AIDS Orphaned Ugandan Girls” is a project that has given hope and a better future through education to more than 100 beneficiaries in northern Uganda, despite the hardships endured due to the absence of their biological parents whom they lost either to HIV/AIDS or the 21 years Lords’ Resistance Army(LRA) rebel war.
+“Educate 200 War and HIV/AIDS Orphaned Ugandan Girls” is a project that has given hope and a better future through education to more than 100 beneficiaries in northern Uganda, despite the hardships endured due to the absence of their biological parents who they lost either to HIV/AIDS or the 21 years Lords’ Resistance Army(LRA) rebel war.

-Below is a detailed account of these project activities carried out in the months of April, May and June 2014.
+Below is a detailed account of these project activities carried out in the months of July, August and September 2014.

 Lunch fees payment

 This quarter, lunch fees payment of 810, 800 were made to the different schools that PLA beneficiaries attend.
 The payment was made to enable the beneficiaries have lunch at the different schools they go to.
 Because of this the beneficiaries have concentrated more in their school and education that worrying about hunger and food, reports from the various schools show that the beneficiaries are attending classes on a regular basis.This will enable them realise their right to education.

 GIRLS CONTINOUS PERFORMANCE IN CLASS